SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/mimecast-source.md

 Refer to the [Mimecast documentation](https://developer.services.mimecast.com/api-overview#application-registration-credential-management) for guidance to create the Client ID and Secret Key.

+** NOTE: Enhanced logging needs to be enabled on the Mimecast side in order for the expected logs to be created and sent to Sumo via the above channels.
+See [Enhanced logging](/https://integrations.mimecast.com/documentation/tutorials/understanding-siem-logs/).

 ### Source configuration

 When you create a Mimecast Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).